5 High-Priority Estate Planning Situations

 stakes are especially high if you find yourself in one or more of these

-plan, without even a simple Will.
-In the United States, where about 5.5 million people live
+plan, without even a Will.
+In the United States, about 5.5 million people

-Without an estate plan, state law governs who in your
+Without an estate plan, states law governs who has

-case of your incapacity, and at your death.
+decisions on your behalf at your incapacity and at your death.
 So, one of the

 primary reasons to plan your estate is to create accurate legal documents to

-ensure that the individuals you pick will have priority over your medical and
+ensure the individuals you pick will have priority over your medical and

 financial decisions when you are most vulnerable, and who will provide for the

-don’t want to face their own mortality or incur the legal fees to create a
+don’t want to face their own mortality or, because of the legal fees to create a

 legally valid estate plan.
 As an attorney who specializes in this area, I

-described below, I suggest you need estate planning.
+described below, I’d suggest you are in need of estate planning.

 If you have children of a prior marriage and are lucky

-Arizona is one of 11 states with community property
+Arizona, one of eleven states with community property laws, at your death

 If your intentions are not spelled out clearly or